Amadeus-Winarto/amadeus-winarto.github.io/_posts/2018-08-25-Variations of SSD — Understanding Deconvolutional Single-Shot Detectors.md

 ---
 layout: posts
-title: Variations of SSD — Understanding Deconvolutional Single-Shot Detectors
 ---
+# Variations of SSD — Understanding Deconvolutional Single-Shot Detectors
 ## Introduction to SSD

 Single-shot MultiBox Detector is a one-stage object detection algorithm.
 This means that, in contrast to two-stage models, SSDs do not need an initial object proposals generation step.
 This makes it, usually, faster and more efficient than two-stage approaches such as Faster R-CNN, although it sacrifices performance for detection of small objects to gain speed.